robwaz/long-tracer/README.md

 `perf` also offers a ring buffered method that is ideal for capturing shorter traces targeting a specific event.

 This project attempts to use intel\_pt to perform a complete trace of a target, at the expense of performance.
-This is accomplished, by using a large linear buffer, and stopping the target every time dat is made available until that data has been written to disk.
+This is accomplished, by using a large linear buffer, and stopping the target every time data is made available until that data has been written to disk.

 This trace data can later be analyzed using [libipt](https://github.com/intel/libipt).